top of page

 FeedBack Chart Editor

-We have a short guide on how to chart for the for the FeedBack Chart Editor in the old alpha help guide on the ACC GitHib page.
-Please see the "Add Custom Songs & Play Them" section on how to load these custom charts in-game and play them.
+We have a short guide on how to chart for the for the FeedBack Chart Editor in the old alpha help guide on the ACC GitHib page. but we recommend using Moonscraper.
+See the Add Custom Songs & Play Them section on how to load these custom drum charts in-game and play them.

-Example of a drum .chart file being played in VRDUS.
+Drum .chart being played in VRDUS.

 Load Other Players Custom Kits (PC)

-You can load other players kits by just dropping their single save file into one of your save slot directories.
-PCVR and Meta Quest save files differ from one another.
-PCVR can only load PC save files and Quest can only load Quest save files.
-When you save your drum kit to a save slot in-game, the entire kit and its settings are stored in a text file to readable .json format.
-You can find other kits users have created on the forum or in the Discord, post your own kit files for others to use if you wish, they are usually under 1Mb in file size and are easy to transfer around being a single file, they contain no personal information about you or your computer, they simply contain the information of your drum kit setups and scene options.
+When you save your drum kit to a save slot in-game, the entire kit and its custom settings are stored in a single file "CustomKitData.bin".
+Save kit files are usually under 1Mb in size and are easy to transfer around being a single small file, they contain no personal information about you or your computer, they simply contain the information of your drum kit setups, customization options and scene settings.

-All your save files can be found on your PC at
+All your save files can be found on your PC at Users\Username\AppData\LocalLow\Alien Cyber Coat\Files

 (PC) How to use custom MIDI soundfonts (Removed from v16+ Beta channel only)